-The Office's strategic plan for the period from April 1, 2016 to March 31, 2021 was included in its 2019 Business and Financial Plan.
-Prior to finalizing the strategic plan, the Office sought external input at key stages, including consulting with key stakeholders and legislators.
+The Office's 2020 Business and Financial Plan includes its strategic plan for the period from April 1, 2016 to March 31, 2021.
 The plan includes four strategic goals, supporting priorities, and related performance measures and targets.
 The Office's supporting strategic priorities reflect areas of focus or change conditions that require the Office to invest time and resources to achieve its strategic goals.

-As reflected in Exhibit 2-2017 - 2021 Strategic Plan, the Office set measures for each of its four strategic goals.
+See Exhibit 2-2017 - 2021 Strategic Plan for the Office's measures for each of its four strategic goals.
+The complete 2017 - 2021 Strategic Plan is available at auditor.sk.ca/about/2017-2021-strategic-plan.